onthebusiness/harelang.org/content/tutorials/introduction.md

       code &mdash; which is initialized to the tagged union's value as the selected type.

+      Similarly to a switch statement, match expressions behave like a [compound expression](#compound-expressions--yield), and each branch has
-      Like an if or switch statement, the result value of a match expression is the value of the selected branch.
-If all of the branches do not have the same value, the result is another tagged union of the possible results.
+      its own scope and may provide a result for the match expression with the `yield` keyword.
+If all of the branches do not have the same result type, the result is another tagged union of the possible results.
 In the sample, the type of "y" is `int`, and each of the branches have an integer result.
-Terminating branches are not considered, like the default `*` branch of the second match expression.
+      Terminating branches are not considered, like the default `case =>` branch of the second match expression.
 Like switch, match expressions must be exhaustive &mdash; meaning every possible case is handled, or a default is present.

       Another detail to be aware of: tagged unions are *commutative*, *associative*, and *reductive*.
 That means that the following types are